mourisl/centrifuger/README.md

 * #### Build custom database index
 The index building procedure is similar to [Centrifuge's](http://www.ccb.jhu.edu/software/centrifuge/manual.shtml#database-download-and-index-building), but with names changing to centrifuger.
 For example, centrifuge-download is centrifuger-download.

+The folder "indices" contains information for creating index from other sources, like SILVA and GTDB.

 * #### 10x Genomics data and barcode-based single-cell data

 If your input has barcode information, you can use "--barcode" to specify the barcode file and use "--read-format" to tell Centrifuger how to extract barcode information.
 The "--read-format" option can also specify the extraction for read1, read2 and UMI.
 The value for this argument is a comma-separated string, each field in the string is also a semi-comma-splitted string